 Merit increases should remain within the departmental budgeted salary pool.
-Any merit increase at or above six percent will need a written justification memorandum signed by the department head and budget officer submitted to Human Resources.
-Employees whose overall rating falls in the lower two rating categories of slightly below standards or below standards are not eligible for a merit increase per HR Policy Manual Procedure (III-2a).
+Any merit increase at or above four percent will need a written justification memorandum signed by the department head and budget officer submitted to Human Resources.
+Employees whose overall rating falls in the lower two rating categories of slightly below standards or below standards are not eligible for a merit increase per the Annual Performance Review Process Procedure.

 A completed Performance Management Outline must accompany all staff employees’ merit reviews.
 This outline is needed even if a merit increase has not been awarded.

 As in previous years, individual staff salaries must fall within the salary grade range, and employees being promoted must have a salary at least equal to the range minimum.

-Please refer to the following policies from the HR Policy Manual for more information:
+Please refer to the following HR Staff Policies for more information:

 - Annual Performance Review Process Policy